-(o) Government programs
+(o) Government and Other Non-Government Funding Programs

-Income based government programs provided to offset an expense are recorded as a decrease in the expense in the year in which the expense is incurred.
-Any amounts due from the government for qualifying expenses are recorded in trade and other receivables.
+Income based government and other non-government funding programs provided to offset an expense are recorded as a decrease in the expense in the year in which the expense is incurred.
+Any amounts due from the government or other funding programs for qualifying expenses are recorded in trade and other receivables.
 Any amounts received in advance are deferred in current liabilities until the related expense is incurred.

-(p) Share capital
+(p) Share Capital